-- Extreme emotions of worry, anger and excessive excitement are the emotional excesses of your temperamental combination and should be managed with breathing and meditation exercises. - A 5 -10-minute relaxation break after lunch is beneficial. - The following meditation exercises are advised together with the Tibb Slow and Deep Breathing exercise, the Tibb Heart Meditation Exercise and the Tibb Pineal Body Meditation Exercise.
+- Extreme emotions of anger, excitability, irritability, excessive speech and suppression of anger are the emotional excesses of your temperamental combination and should be management managed with breathing and meditation exercises. - A 5 -10-minute relaxation break after lunch is beneficial. - The following meditation exercises are advised together with the Tibb Slow and Deep Breathing exercise, the Tibb Heart Meditation exercise and the Tibb Pineal Body Meditation Exercise.